How much does it cost to file bankruptcy in Indiana?

-If you’re having difficulty keeping your head above water due to the mountain of debt you’ve accrued over the years, declaring bankruptcy might be the best option for you.
+If you’re having difficulty keeping your head above water due to the mountain of debt you’ve accrued over the years, declaring bankruptcy in Indiana might be the best option for you.

 There are a couple of different options you’ll have as an individual looking to give them self a clean slate, and you’ll need to prepare to cover the costs that come with filing for bankruptcy.
 Below, we examine the different bankruptcy options available and what you can expect to pay out-of-pocket moving forward.